OrdnanceSurvey/openspace-ios-sdk/README.md

 Please refer to [OSTiles spec](https://github.com/OrdnanceSurvey/openspace-ios-sdk/blob/master/ostiles_spec.md) for more details and how to create these packages.

-#### POI database
+#### Places of interest gazetteer database

-The points of interest database is created from [OpenData](https://www.ordnancesurveyite.co.uk/oswebsite/products/os-opendata.html) products, it optimised for size and is packaged in the [sqlite](http://www.sqlite.org/) format as the OSTiles except with the custom file extension `.ospoi`.
+The places of interest database is created from [OpenData](https://www.ordnancesurveyite.co.uk/oswebsite/products/os-opendata.html) products; Code-Point Open (post codes), OS Locator (Roads) and 1:50 000 scale gazetteer (place names).
+It is optimised for size and is packaged in the [sqlite](http://www.sqlite.org/) format as the OSTiles except with the custom file extension `.ospoi`.

 This database can be downloaded from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/ios-sdk.html).